codingoutloud/AttackCruncher.not/README.md

 # AttackCruncher

-Crunches the attacker source details.
+The Attach Cruncher tool crunches the raw attacker source details into a more understandable rolled-up summary.

 ## Input